Adamant-im/currencyinfo/README.md

 pnpm run build
 ```

-After that, you can start the ADAMANT Currencyinfo with `npm run start:prod` command, but it's recommended to use process manager:
+After that, you can start the ADAMANT Currencyinfo with `pnpm run start:prod` command, but it's recommended to use process manager:

 ```
 pm2 start pnpm --name "currency-info" -- run start:prod